Chinese Americans were once told they did not belong in the United States. They went on to create one of the country's most beloved cuisines.

 Chow Culinary Studio

 Enjoy tastings created by the country's most talented Chinese American chefs, including Doron Wong (Northern Tiger), Jonathan Wu (Fung Tu), Jeremiah Stone (Contra/Wildair), Irene Li (Mei Mei), Chris Cheung (East Wind Snack Shop), and Lee Anne Wong (Koko Head Cafe).
 Each month, MOFAD will feature a different tasting:

 - December: Honey Walnut Shrimp, Chef Jonathan Wu (Fung Tu)

-- January: Tofu with Crab Sauce, Chef Jeremiah Stone (Contra/Wildair)
+- February: Tofu with Crab Sauce, Chef Jeremiah Stone (Contra / Wildair)